mewrev/plugins/colour/README.md

 ## Hotkey

-To add a hotkey for the colour plugin, modify `ida/idc/ida.idc` as follows:
+To add a hotkey for the colour script, modify `ida/idc/ida.idc` as follows:

 ```diff
 diff --git a/ida.idc b/ida.idc